 ANTITRUST LAWS MUST BE ENFORCED AND UPDATED TO REFLECT THE MODERN COMPETITIVE REALITIES.

 Antitrust regulators have the power to deter harmful anticompetitive conduct by enforcing antitrust laws like Section 2 of the Sherman Act and the Robinson-Patman Act.
 Agencies must be funded by Congress with the resources necessary to police anticompetitive conduct in the grocery sector.
+In fact, this is a bipartisan issue, where both sides of the aisle can agree on because it impacts Congressional districts across America.
+That’s why 43 Members of Congress sent a bipartisan letter to the FTC urging for investigation and enforcement of antitrust laws.
 Additionally, Congress should consider updating the antitrust laws to reflect the modern competitive landscape in the grocery industry.

 WHAT DOES SUCCESS LOOK LIKE?